 Knowledge Management is a growing field that centers around ways to capture and retrieve company knowledge.
 Knowledge Management is becoming more critical in organizations due to the economic climate and down-sizing.
 Companies are losing valuable resources and the knowledge they brought to the organization.
 If companies take the time to capture that knowledge then the loss is greatly reduced.

 Most companies have the tools in place to make this knowledge capture possible and it is often a case of analyzing the systems and finding the best ways to both capture and recover knowledge.
-These tools can be in many forms like databases, wikis, blogs and social networking sites.
+These tools can be in many forms like databases, data lakes, wikis, blogs and social networking sites.

 Wiki & Blogs

 Wikis and Blogs are a great way for individuals to share their knowledge, if you make it easy for users to contribute information to these types of sites, the information will remain long after the author has left the company.
 SharePoint provides both of these services and also adds a powerful search engine that can make the knowledge even easier for people to access.

 Social Networks provide valuable insight into the interests and knowledge of your employees.
 Whether they are career-centric sites like Linked In or Plaxo or Personal sites like FaceBook.
 Most people are familiar with this kind of site and with a company focus on the information being shared, sites like these can lead you to the right person for the knowledge you seek.
 Ask us about setting up sites for your employees.